Pets & Other Animals

 If you have an animal in your home and your family doctor or allergist determines that it is a trigger for your symptoms, it is highly recommended that you remove the animal from your home.
 Removal of a pet from the home is the single most effective environmental avoidance strategy for optimal asthma control.

 Up to 50% of children with asthma have symptoms triggered by pets.
 If you have a pet allergy consider finding a new, loving home for the pet.
 If you decide to keep the pet even though you are allergic, you may be increasing the severity of your asthma over time.
 There is no such thing as an allergy-free dog or cat.
 All furred animals shed dander.
 Reducing your exposure to pet allergens is the most effective way to help your asthma symptoms.

 Managing Asthma With Pets

-We realize that for most people removing your pet simply isn’t an option.
+We realize that for some people removing your pet may not be an option.
 If you are unable to remove the pet from the home, try these things to minimize exposure:

 - If the animal is a cat or a dog, have someone else wash it twice a week.

 - Remove carpeting throughout your home, as they trap allergens like fur and dander and can make allergies worse.

 - Create no-pet zones: Keep your bedroom off limits to your pets, as well as any carpeted spaces.
 Try to keep your pets restricted to areas with hardwood floors and keep them off furniture and surfaces that could trap in allergens.

 - Clean the house frequently using a vacuum equipped with a high-efficiency particular air (HEPA) filter or a central vacuum system with an outdoor exhaust.
 (When cleaning avoid scented cleaning supplies as they can act as asthma triggers.)